peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 # Offer post-hook&#x20;

 The logic associated with an offer may include a `makerPosthook` callback function.
-Its intended use is to update offers in the [Offer List](broken-reference) containing the [offer](reactive-offer.md#description) that was just executed.
+Its intended use is to update offers in the [offer list](broken-reference) containing the [offer](reactive-offer.md#description) that was just executed.

 {% tabs %}
 {% tab title="Signature" %}